 For me it is being outdoors, exercising outdoors be it walking, running, climbing, canoeing just being outside is the magic medicine that works its wonders on me.
 Along with yoga I am able to manage my GAD day to day.
 It will never go away, I get that, but I am learning to recognise the signs, I am learning to understand my limits, I am learning to forgive myself and I am learning to be open about it (which is hard).
-I have changed career, totally, and am lucky to work somewhere where my condition is in the open and respected.

 For my husband and son however the treatment is still a steep learning curve.
 For Barney it is a case of talking through things with him, no surprises!
 He does Tae Kwon Do which has been excellent in getting him to be calmer and focused.
 His school are also supporting him and helping him to mange his anger and frustrations.
 We are considering counselling for him but this is such a huge cost it is hard to justify, right now we are seeing what we can do ourselves to help him through but with High School looming we are very aware that there is almost a ticking clock for him.
 We need to get him in to a good, confident place in the next 12 months.

 Tony is a work in progress too.
 But the best thing is is that we can support each other, we can truly understand what the other is feeling and what they are going through.
 Luckily, so far, we haven't all been low at the same time.
 We seem to take it in turns.

 The one person however who deserves a medal is Lily.
 She almost acts as a carer, certainly for me, and she is amazing.
 Especially as she is dealing with her own teenage demons at the moment as well as the pressures from school and GCSE's.
 She has her bad days, she has panic attacks and worries and it is at these times that we all try to stick together, hold hands and work our way through it all.
 We are so lucky to have each other, I cannot imagine what it must be like to deal with GAD on your own.